Cesena, Italy: They have a secret

 Cesena, Italy: Magnificence

-Now there was a closed entry with an amazingly carved door, that the custodian/guard did come and open, so he must have known that I was in there. . .
+Now there was a closed entry with an amazingly carved door, that the custodian/guard did come and open, as he gestered me in the room, so I thought I was supposed to go in!

 The main door is made from walnut and carved by Cristoforo da San Giovanni in an ornate Gothic style, with repeated rows of rosettes and helixes in a checkered design.
 At the top of the doors is an elephant emblem of the Malatesta Novella family.What I love about this place is the symmetry of the aisles and the 44 Venetian style windows and how the morning light shines thru to the pews.